JoshuaMichaelHall-Tech/launch-school-coursework/coursework_python/py100/py100_anki_notes.md

 'single', ''double'', '''triple''', """triple double"""

 ## How do we escape quotes within a string?
-- We can use a \ just prior to the character to escape.
+- We can use a `\` just prior to the character to escape.
-- We can use a different set of start/end quotes: 'start "problem end'.
+- We can use a different set of start/end quotes: 'start "problem" end'.
 - We can use a raw literal.

 ## How can we access an individual character in a string?